temuer/mailscan/README.md

 # Mail Scanner

 1. Configure the mail client inside `.fetchmailrc`.
-For example:

-    ```console
-    poll xmail.mwn.de proto IMAP
-        port 993
-        is root here
-        ssl
-        keep
-        mda "/usr/bin/procmail -f %F -d %T"
-    ```

-    You should adjust the server, the protocol, and the port.
+    You can adjust the server, the protocol, and the port.
 Do not change the last line.

     You also need `.procmailrc`.
 You should not change anything in this file.